 Spanish Reading Resources with Video and Audio

-This website provides over 20 readings for beginners, together with audio recordings.
+Practical Spanish provides over 30 readings for absolute beginners and beginners, together with audio recordings.

-This amazing resource features videos of native Spanish speakers from many different regions.
+This fantastic resource features videos of native Spanish speakers from many different regions.
 It focuses on 15 main language skills such as describing basic objects, counting, and talking about your family.